willstepp/dogs-of-santiago/dos.md

 "You sure you're okay?"
 Will asked, unsure whether he should go.

-"I'm good man," Ben said, "I'll be fine."
+"I'm good man," Ben said.

 "Alright, take it easy," Will said, and then turned down the street.
 Ben did not respond, but Will turned back a few minutes later and saw Ben getting in the back of a cab.